dezoxel/dez-router/README.md

 * Clean up the code.
 * Test it for complex routes, url encoded data, etc.
 * Test performance and improve it, if needed.
+* README (more examples), show microevent configuring
+* unbind route
+* unbind by regex
+* optional params
+* Wildcard in route definition
+* Callback for route

 ## Tests